Russia targets US media in retaliation for Trump DOJ directive to RT America

 In a global tit-for-tat, Moscow on Friday said it’s planning to restrict American media working in Russia in retaliation for the Department of Justice forcing a Russian English-language TV channel to register as a foreign agent in the U.S.

-State Duma speaker Vyacheslav Volodin said in an online statement that lawmakers in Russia will push for changes on foreign agents and extend it to American media outlets there.
+State Duma speaker Vyacheslav Volodin said in an online statement that lawmakers in Russia will push for changes with regard to foreign agent registration and extend that to American media outlets there.

 “Our law on foreign agents doesn’t apply to media but since they are taking such measures against our channels in the U.S., we should respond to these unfriendly acts,” Volodin said.